Acarbose

 If you forget to take a dose of Acarbose, take it as soon as you remember.
 But, if it is time for your next dose, skip the missed dose and take your regular dose.
 Do not take a double dose to make up for a forgotten dose.

-Patients who are allergic to Acarbose, have inflammation or ulceration of intestine (eg Crohn’s disease), severe liver disease, or intestinal obstruction (cramping pain, vomiting, severe constipation, and lack of flatus), large hernia or an intestinal disease where food is not digested or absorbed properly should avoid taking Acarbose.
+Patients who are allergic to Acarbose, have inflammation or ulceration of the intestine (eg Crohn’s disease), severe liver disease, or intestinal obstruction (cramping pain, vomiting, severe constipation, and lack of flatus), large hernia or an intestinal disease where food is not digested or absorbed properly should avoid taking Acarbose.
 Also, pregnant or breastfeeding women should avoid taking Acarbose.